stahlleiton/cms-das-pre-exercises/_episodes/03-CMSDataAnalysisSchoolPreExerciseThirdSet.md

 ## Obtain a /store/user area

 This exercise depends on **successfully completing Exercise 10**.
-Completion of this exercise requires a users to have `/store/user/YourCERNUserName` in Tier2 or Tier3 site. (ex, `eos` area at cmslpc).
-A user at cmslpc should get this automatically once they have a cmslpc account, but it will **not be linked to your grid certificate unless you provided it during account application**, you can put in a Fermilab ServiceNow request following directions for [CMS Storage Space Request](http://uscms.org/uscms_at_work/computing/LPC/usingEOSAtLPC.shtml#createEOSArea).
-Note that after putting in the CMS Storage Space Request, it takes up to 1 business day (FNAL hours) to have your grid certificate in Fermilab's database and FNAL EOS nodes.
-This area would look like this for example `/store/user/haweber/` (`eosls /store/user/haweber` on **cmslpc-sl7.fnal.gov**).
-To understand the proper way to access files on FNAL eos refer to [Using EOS at LPC](http://uscms.org/uscms_at_work/computing/LPC/usingEOSAtLPC.shtml#checkEOS).
+Completion of this exercise requires a users to have `/store/user/YourCERNUserName` in Tier2 or Tier3 site. (ex, `eos` area at lxplus). and a user should get this automatically once they have a lxplus account.

 ## CRAB Introduction